Ankle Instability – Often Caused by Repetitive Ankle Sprain

 The secret to long-term relief from chronic ankle instability is to strengthen the entire lower chain, starting at the hip, incorporate balance and coordination and address the loss of proprioception.
 The muscle group that is possibly the most important in the effort to reduce reoccurring ankle sprains is the gluteus medius.
 The gluteus medius is a muscle that controls the lateral sway that occurs with walking.
 If this muscle is weak or even sluggish to respond during gait, the center of gravity will travel outside the person’s base of support and thus increase their chances of inverting the ankle.
 Now, all it would take is walking in an uneven yard and the ankle stability would be compromised.

 If this sounds like you, give us a call at Ivy Rehab Physical Therapy.
-We can set you up with a free screen.
+We can set you up with a free injury screening.
 From there we can determine the proper course of action and address the whole problem.

 Written by Michael Bennington, PT, Clinic Director, Ivy Rehab Physical Therapy, Washington, Illinois